 It turns out that the rumor isn't entirely accurate, but not as far off the mark as you might think.
 Here's what TT member RT-55J had to say on the subject:

-the Apple IIe, and surly robot laborers.
+The 6502 processor, powering the NES, the Apple IIe, and surly robot laborers. |

 They might have been able to make it play Donkey Kong, but having it play all the games on this page (not an exhaustive list), or any game using more advanced mappers like the MMC3 (quite common) or MMC5 (Castlevania 3) would have required keeping far too much detritus from the NES's quirky design, which would have likely hamstrung the SNES's capabilities as well.